Crime in Albania: Causal factors and attributes

 There are many socio-cultural and socio-political factors connected to the criminal culture and statistics in Albania and amongst Albanians which is based on religious and cultural factors, such family relations and the former Communist system.
 Studies on the complexity of Albanian honor violence is an area which requires a careful approach as family members involved will often hold onto cultural values passionately, and no single factor can be explanatory.
 Historical factors, tribalism, warfare and low socio-economical factors, combined with a history of blood feuds, also contribute to crimes statistics.
 This results in isolation amongst families trapped in blood feuds and a decrease in the belief of the modern justice system.
 Studies on the Albanian blood feuds phenomena show that poor living conditions, mountainous habitats and low education contribute to isolation.
 Poverty in low income regions has also led to prostitution and organized crime, with children mostly being the victims.
 In general, crimes related to honor and masculinity tend to be stronger in Mediterranean countries, like Albania, than in northern Europe.
 Albanian families tend to feel obliged to take personal matters into their own hands as the trust for the judicial system is rather low.

 Origin

-The first traces of criminality being handled within in a system of codes, in the present day area of Albania, was in the 15th-century where the Kanun law was practiced amongst Albanian mountaineers.
+The first traces of criminality being handled within a system of codes, in the present day area of Albania, was in the 15th-century where the Kanun law was practiced amongst Albanian mountaineers.
 Although primitive, the system worked well, was often fast, cheap and left few crimes unsolved, in comparison with other European counterparts.
 Customary law was considered to be more authoritarian than written laws amongst Albanians.